xxxVincent-L/Re-DocRED-Prompt/README.md

 To have the output of the system, you need to create a new folder 'output' under the source path.

+You can find slides for this project in "document".

 > To be continued!